nnduc/nnduc.github.io/_posts/2017-11-04-use-didset-when-initialling-an-object-in-swift.md

 ---
 layout: post
-title:  "Use didSet when init object in Swift 4"
+title:  "Use didSet during initialling an object in Swift 4"
 date:   2017-11-04 14:00:00 +0700
 ---